Decoding the Mystery: 3 oz in Cups – A thorough look

 Q: What should I do if my recipe only provides measurements in ounces and I don't have a scale?

 A: You can attempt to estimate using the approximate conversions provided earlier in this guide.
-However, remember that the results may not be perfectly accurate.
+On the flip side, remember that the results may not be perfectly accurate.
 Ideally, you should try to find a recipe that provides volume measurements or acquire a kitchen scale for the best results.

 Conclusion: Master the Art of Measurement